goauthentik/authentik/website/blog/2023-11-22-how-we-saved-over-100k/item.md

 #### Product security

-This layer is really anything to do with securing the actual product you’re building (not you company).
+This layer is really anything to do with securing the actual product you’re building (not your company).
 This typically means getting third-party penetration testing (if you don’t have a dedicated Red Team—more on this below) and remediating vulnerabilities you’ve surfaced through your monitoring and dependency tracking efforts.

 ## Red Team efforts